Reflections - Beyond Stress Management: What Your Body is Really Asking For

 We start calling this “stress.”

-No amount of meditation will fully quiet that until the body feels safe enough to release it.
+No amount of meditation will fully settle that if the body does not also feel supported enough to soften.

 Healing the Nervous System